Batman Turkey Travel Guide

 Major religious and national holidays result in shutdowns for banks and government offices.
 Public transport may have reduced schedules.

-The majority of stores operate six days a week, with certain smaller ones closing for lunch.
+Most shops operate six days a week, with some smaller ones closing for lunch.

-Religious holidays like Ramazan Bayramı and Kurban Bayramı can last several days, affecting many services.
+Religious holidays like Ramazan Bayramı and Kurban Bayramı can last some days, affecting many services.

-Look at local schedules for religious and public holidays before your trip, as these can cause widespread closures.
+Check local calendars for religious and public holidays before your trip, as these can cause widespread closures.
 Tourist attractions like Hasankeyf are generally open year-round, though extreme winter weather conditions could affect access.

 Respectful interaction and awareness of local customs enrich your travel and show appreciation for the culture.